ShardulJunagade/ES-335-Assignment-2-2024-Fall/Answers/Task 3.md

 **What's wrong?**:
 - Without a fixed random state, each run will produce a different set of random Fourier features, causing the model's predictions to vary unpredictably.
 This inconsistency makes it hard to evaluate the model's true performance.

+- The image is trained and test on the same dataset of lower resolution .(Since both the datasets are stored in one variable - calculated once - there is no difference).
+High value of SNR and low value of MSE indicate good image quality.

 ``` python
 RMSE: 0.0265
 PSNR: 31.53 dB